Vascularized Lymph Node Transfer Connecticut and Houston

 Combined Breast Reconstruction and Vascularized Lymph Node Transfer

-Some Connecticut patients who delay breast reconstruction surgery decide to perform both free flap surgery to restore their breast as well as vascularized lymph node transfer to improve their lymphedema.
+Some Houston patients who delay breast reconstruction surgery decide to perform both free flap surgery to restore their breast as well as vascularized lymph node transfer to improve their lymphedema.

 When Will the Benefits of Surgery Take Effect?

 The purpose of vascularized lymph node transfer is to regrow the lymphatic channels that drain fluid.
 Growth typically takes several weeks to months for Houston patients to experience the benefits of surgery.
 Once these channels have begun to regenerate, you may notice: